vanja55555/tryanglist.com/site/content/post/have-you-heard-of-rashomon-effect.md

 Some argue we should reconsider the question itself.

-But sometimes, the truth is greater than the sum of its parts or any of our partitioned understandings.
+But sometimes, the truth is greater than the sum of its parts or any of our partial understandings.

 The Schrödinger's cat is alive.